Disable USB mass storage on Windows endpoints by writing the RemovableStorageDevices Deny_Read and Deny_Write policy keys

-The policy operates at the Windows endpoint class level, which means it blocks all USB mass storage endpoints including thumb drives, external hard drives, SD card readers, and mobile phones in USB storage mode.
-Other USB endpoint classes remain unaffected, so keyboards, mice, printers, and other non-storage peripherals continue to work normally.
+The policy operates at the Windows device class layer, so it covers thumb drives, external hard drives, SD card readers, and mobile phones in mass storage mode.
+Other USB classes are not touched.
+Keyboards, mice, signature pads, webcams, audio devices, and USB printers continue to enumerate and work normally on the same endpoint.

 Consider Worklets your easy button